paragor/terraform-provider-tls-utils/README.md

-# Terraform Provider JKS Trust Store Generator
+# Terraform Provider TLS Utils

 Run the following command to build the provider